rittmananalytics/ra-databot/README.md

 - See the Google Cloud [Quickstart](https://cloud.google.com/secret-manager/docs/create-secret-quickstart) documentation for further details.

 #### OpenAI API Key
-To obtain an API key for your OpenAI ChatGPT account, follow these steps:
+To obtain an API key for your OpenAI API account, follow these steps:

 1. Log in to OpenAI:
 - Go to the OpenAI website.